sthDINESH/pantry_pilot/testing.md

 ## Responsiveness

-Chrome Development tools was used to test the responsiveness of the website throughout development.
+Chrome Developer tool was used to test the responsiveness of the website throughout development.

 <details>
     <summary>Expand to view the results</summary>